 The NEC, the rail transportation spine of the Northeast region, is a key component of the region's transportation system and vital to its sustained economic growth.
-Today, the 457-mile NEC—anchored by Boston's South Station in the north, New York's Pennsylvania Station in the center, and Washington's Union Station in the south—is one of the most heavily traveled rail corridors in the world.
-The NEC is shared by intercity, commuter and freight operations and moves more than 259 million passengers and 14 million car-miles of freight per year.
+Today, the 457-mile NEC—anchored by Washington, D.C.'s Union Station in the south, New York's Pennsylvania Station in the center, and Boston's South Station in the north—is one of the most heavily traveled rail corridors in the world.
+The NEC is shared by intercity, commuter, and freight operations and moves more than 365 million passengers and 14 million car-miles of freight per year.

 While improvements continue to be made, the NEC faces serious challenges, with century-old infrastructure, outdated technology, and inadequate capacity to meet current or projected travel demand.
 With similar capacity issues on the region's highways, and some of the most congested airports in the nation, the Northeast's economic future could be hampered by transportation constraints.

 Responding to these pressing issues, the FRA initiated NEC FUTURE as a comprehensive planning process for future investment in the corridor.
 NEC FUTURE will create a framework for the future investments needed to improve passenger rail capacity and service through 2040.
 Technical work includes an analysis of market conditions in the corridor, development of program alternatives, an evaluation of the environmental impacts of those alternatives, and a recommended approach that balances the needs of various users of the corridor—whether commuters, intercity passengers, or freight— in a manner that ensures safe, efficient travel throughout the Northeast.

 Yet, NEC FUTURE is not only a technical process.
 Equally important is the opportunity for a broad public dialogue to establish a future vision for the corridor.
 By bringing together numerous stakeholders from the corridor's eight states and the District of Columbia, the planning process is structured to help foster a broad agreement on future directions for corridor investment.